 4. Rotary pump models are only available in Giotto/Mozzafiato/R58

-5. Shot timer on the Cronometro versions of the Giotto and Mozzafiato (from mid-September 2019)
+5. Shot timer on the Cronometro versions of the Giotto and Mozzafiato (and R58 sometime after August 2020)

 6. The coffee will be the same!
 The R58 will however give those into light, fruity roasts an advantage with its superior ability to dial in to the coffee being used.
 Under milk, it’s all pretty much irrelevant.